Peffern/JackOFix/README.md

 JackOFix
 ================

-This mod makes Jack o'Lanerns burn out after 144 hours.
+This mod makes Jack o'Lanterns burn out after 144 hours.
 You can re-light them by rightclicking them with a torch.